AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/t-schedule-report.md

 ---
-description: Send an Analysis Workspace project using email or schedule it for delivery.
+description: Learn how to send an Analysis Workspace project directly or on a schedule for email delivery.
 keywords: Analysis Workspace
-title: Schedule projects
+title: Send And Schedule Projects
 feature: Curate and Share
 role: User, Admin
 exl-id: 2d6854f7-8954-4d55-b2be-25981cfb348b
 ---
-# Send files to others
+# Send and schedule

-You can send Adobe Analytics reports as files to selected users by email.
+You can send Adobe Analytics projects as files to selected users by email.
 You can send files ad hoc, or you can configure files to be sent on a schedule.
 Files can be sent in CSV or PDF format.

 Any tags applied to the project are automatically applied to the export.